Perceptual error optimization for Monte Carlo rendering: Discrete optimization

-This problem is almost identical to that in multitone halftoning.
-The difference is that in our setting the ``quantization levels'', \ie the pixel estimates, are distributed non-uniformly and differ from pixel to pixel as they are not pre-defined but are the result of point-sampling a spatially varying light-transport integral.
-This similarity allows us to directly apply existing optimization techniques from halftoning~\cite{Book:Halftoning}.
-We consider three such methods, which we outline in \cref{alg:SubsetSelection} and describe next.
+This problem is almost identical to that of multi-tone halftoning.
+The difference is that in our setting the ``quantization levels'', \ie the pixel estimates, are distributed non-uniformly and vary per pixel as they are not fixed but are the result of point-sampling a light-transport integral.
+This similarity allows us to directly apply existing optimization techniques from halftoning.
+We consider three such methods, which we outline in \cref{alg:VerticalOptimization} and describe next.

 \Paragraph{Iterative minimization}